ethanjansen/iMonnitTwilioConnector/README.md

 # iMonnitTwilioConnector
 ## A Python server to host an iMonnit rule webhook, sending notifications via Twilio.
-Also logs events and sent messages to interal database.
+Also logs events and sent messages to internal database.
 ### By: Ethan Jansen

 ## Setup:
- - Sign up for Twilio and go to the [Console](https://www.twilio.com/console) to get auth_token and account_sid.
+ - Sign up for Twilio and go to the [Console](https://www.twilio.com/console) to get account_sid.
+[Create an API key](https://console.twilio.com/us1/account/keys-credentials/api-keys) and save the key sid and secret.
 Also purchase a Twilio phone number for phone_src.
  - Set environment variables and exposed ports in [compose.yml](compose.yml)
  - Start docker swarm with `sudo docker compose up -d` from the project folder.
     - To start with included Nginx reverse proxy run with: `sudo docker compose --profile with_local_proxy up -d`